Solve your 3rd easy Sudoku for beginners

 In Sudoku game playing, the start may always give you some trouble.

-The first basic technique that we will have to apply constantly is the row-column sweep or horizontal-vertical cross-scanning.
+The first basic technique that we will have to apply constantly is the row-column scan or horizontal-vertical cross-scanning.

 We have thus narrowed the possibility of the particular digit placement to one row.